Climbers & Keepers

 6. Long Keeper (Golden) – This one came at me out of nowhere.
 Seed was obtained from PGS (Sask) and I have never had this color from this variety…only red.
 So here sits a deep golden variety that came in a little more earlier than the others, which tells me…something was going on.
 However flavor is very good.
 Worthwhile to take and work with it…crossing back to some orig. reds of this line and see what happens!
 Pkt…$3.00

-7. Mystery Keeper – Back in Spades 2024!
-An outstanding storage tomato, in a light orange translucent color.
+7. Mystery Keeper An outstanding storage tomato, in a light orange translucent color.
 In ALL of my garden trials, this one was out of this world.
 Plants were barely 30″ tall, with deep green Rugose style leaves & several trusses, each offering close to 10 or more fruits on each!
 Try harvesting before all the fruits turn color and just before any serious frosts damage them.
 They will ripen slowly from this point on and keep for weeks.
 Hunter friends ate some of these in December and were impressed by their great flavor.
 Some may not appear ripe on the outside, but were ripe on the inside.
 When cut open, insides were quite red in color, compared to the outside.
 As late as Feb.4th…still had 5 tomatoes looking good, in a plate on the kitchen table!
 Determinate 80 days Pkt…$3.00

 8. Rev. Marrow LongKeeper – (aka ?
 Rev. Marrow Peach) According to sources, this variety was selected out by Merlyn Neidens and that the original seed came Rev. C. Frank Marrow, ? from Northern Illinois.
 A late producing “keeping” peach (furry?) variety with light ( orange/red) tones that slowly ripen from the inside out.
 Flesh will appear pink/orange when fully ripe.
 Fruits can reach 10 oz and are very roundish.
 Plants in 2016, grew to only 4ft and were heavy producers.
 Fruits also produced right up until the cold crept in, which was quite late this year ’16.
 Det.